mulekick/megadownload/README.md

 ### Save your HTTP session to a file
    - Open your web browser and launch developer tools (F12 on Chrome/Edge).
    - Start recording your HTTP session (on Chrome/Edge : 'Network' tab, then Ctrl+E to start/stop recording).
-   - Go to your favorite platform, watch videos, listen to music ...
+   - Go to [your favorite platforms](https://raw.githubusercontent.com/mulekick/megadownload/master/platformslist), watch videos, listen to music ...
    - Once you're done, save your HTTP session to a .har file (on Chrome/Edge : 'Network' tab, 'All', right click any item then 'Save all as HAR with content').

 ### Execute the program